Order of Princess Olga

-The Order of Princess Olga (Орден княгині Ольги) is a Ukrainian civil decoration, featuring Olga of Kiev and bestowed to women for "personal merits in state, production, scientific, educational, cultural, charity and other spheres of social activities, for upbringing children in families".
-It was established by Presidential Decree № 827/97 of 15 August 1997 and has three grades (classes), the first being the highest.
+The Order of Princess Olga (Орден княгині Ольги) is a Ukrainian civil decoration, featuring Olga of Kyiv and bestowed to women for "personal merits in state, production, scientific, educational, cultural, charity and other spheres of social activities, for upbringing children in families".
+It was established by Presidential Decree No. 827/97 of 15 August 1997 and has three grades (classes), the first being the highest.
 The 1st grade medal is adorned with four rectangular amethysts and features a gilded ornament with silver parts.
 The two other grades also feature precious stones.

 Both Ukrainian citizens and foreigners are eligible for the order.
 The order can be rescinded by the President of Ukraine if a bearer is convicted of a serious crime.

+In 2020, the Orthodox Church of Ukraine established own "Order of Saint Equal-to-Apostle Princess Olga".